 A list of the applicant's former and current social media accounts from the past three years.

-Litigation note on social media disclosure: The social-media-account-disclosure requirement in Penal Law 400.00(1)(o)(iv) was challenged in the Antonyuk litigation.
-Federal courts enjoined enforcement of that specific requirement, and it is not currently being enforced.
-The rest of the interview-and-references framework was upheld.
-Confirm the current status with the licensing officer, because this area remains in active litigation.
+Litigation note on social media disclosure: The social-media-account-disclosure requirement in Penal Law 400.00(1)(o)(iv) was struck down in Antonyuk v.
+James, 120 F.4th 941 (2d Cir.
+2024), and the Supreme Court denied certiorari in 2025, so that requirement is not enforceable.
+The rest of the interview-and-references framework was upheld and remains in force.

 The Bruen Decision